wyattscarpenter/carpogram/README.md

 cool s ( https://en.wikipedia.org/wiki/Cool_S )

+whether or not a text file "should" end with a new line is a convention of files and operating systems.
+However, in the opinion of this author, it is clear that there is no semantic reason why a file should end with a new line (newline is a separator in this standard), and the reason text files do on Unix (which determined a great number of computing conventions) is to make it easier to manipulate them (you can >> the file without having to check if it happens to end with a new line first).
+So, you should probably continue doing that unless you are working on an operating system (or within the context of different operating system conventions) that handles things differently.

 possibly add the regional indicator izer, and having done that, extend the standard to also encompass the welsh thing?
 And the use of years for flag emoji? _Do_ I believe in the unicode extended universe?
 (W/ emoji zwj sequences suggested for general interchange and also maybe not) I lean toward no in general.
 But this might be an exception.
 Although I might not believe in this mechanism of encoding, frankly (this is immaterial for compatibility, as unicode already changed the encoding mechanism from the original character-based system from the original — see "what's new in unicode 6" for more.) a more philosophical question: are all characters Unicode encodes ipso facto textual characters?
 It seems like if people use characters/certain-shapes in text enough (ever?) they do in fact become textual characters ipso facto, so maybe adding to Unicode is enough (or at least enough to create the presumption, much like how the official name for something is presumptively a good name candidate for the Wikipedia page about it, even though the Wikipedia page goes by common usage, because it least somebody is probably using the official name!)

 Possibly have an object marker character, which I used to think was a crazy thing to have in unicode, so that people can actually work with carpogram in enriched formats better? (actually I guess the TEI thing fixes this.)